 The low wall surrounding the space, symmetrical layout, and tightly trimmed hedges create structure that holds in brightly colored perennials and roses.
 White arbors mark the center of each side, framing a fountain.

 Possibly its most romanticized use was as the site of the Landon sisters’ double wedding.
 Alice and Margaret married their husbands on June 2, 1920.
-The double wedding used the center pathway, covered in white fabric, as its aisle to create a dramatic entrance for the young women.
-The areas directly surrounding the R.D.
-Wood Formal Garden and Lilly House are popular spots for wedding ceremonies today as well.
+The double wedding used this pathway, covered in white fabric, as its aisle to create a dramatic entrance for the young women.
+The areas directly surrounding the Formal Garden and Lilly House are popular spots for wedding ceremonies today as well.